Allows multiple apps to override the same management command in Django

 is executed before calling django.management.execute_from_command_line.

-Importing the package patches the django.core.management module, which functions are then enabled for multiple-override support.
+Importing the package patches the django.core.management module, which functions are then multiple-override enabled.

-The same-name overrides should all derive from the same command class, or at least from on of Django’s base command classes (AppCommand, LabelCommand or NoArgsCommand).
+The same-name overrides must derive from the same Command class, or at least from the same Command base class (AppCommand, LabelCommand or NoArgsCommand).

-In practice, same-name commands will only be met when two 3rd party apps override a Django core management command.
-They will therefore derive from the same Command base class, and cause no issue (except if the same options are defined in the two commands).
+In practice, same-name command will only be met when two apps override a core django management command.
+They will therefore derive from the same Command class, and cause no issue (except if the same options are defined in the two commands).